Creator of 40 Something Cowgirls, 2010.

 Kristi and her husband Ted own and operate the Lazy TK Ranch in Breckenridge, TX.
 Established in 1999, the Lazy TK is a horse and cattle operation located in southwest Stephens County.
 The Lazy TK also provides vacation rentals for guests and hosts a variety of events throughout the year.

-Director of Member Services and Social Media Coordinator
+Director of Member Services, Social Media & Travel Coordinator

 Founding Princess of the Salem, OR chapter, Rhonda became a member of 40SC in January of 2011 and began her position with Headquarters in April of 2014.
 She is a 2004 Graduate of Portland State University with a BS in Social Sciences; focus areas, Psychology, Sociology.
 She continued her education at PSU and was accepted to the Conflict Resolution Master’s program where she found a deep interest in Interpersonal Neurobiology.